Nonprofit Banking | 5 Things Every Nonprofit Should Know

 Step 2 – Get your Employer Identification Number (EIN)

 You can apply for the EIN on the IRS website directly.
-Remember to have all the necessary information handy as you sit down to file the form.
-As soon as you have submitted the application, you’ll be given the EIN.
+Remember to have all the necessary information handy as you sit down to fill out the form.
+As soon as you have applied, you’ll be given the EIN.
 It’s the first essential step to open a nonprofit bank account.

 Step 3 – Get the nonprofit status from the IRS